Eternal Elements: nature in Roslin Glen

 The River North Esk forms the steeply wooded valley known as Roslin Glen.
 It snakes down from the Pentland Hills that the St Clairs held barony of in the twelfth century.
 There are many wonderful legends surrounding the St Clairs of Roslyn Castle.
 The river meets the South Esk in what were the grounds of Dalkeith Palace, and then it winds its way down to Inveresk before merging into the sea at Musselborough.
 It is a magical river that has spawned tales of mystics abiding on its banks over the centuries. e.g. Lord Hawthornden of Hawthornden Castle.
 RIVERS do hold memories of the land and its events.
 Psychically as well as physically their purity is essential for the well-being of its animals and people.
 Once there were paper and gunpowder mills based on the River North Esk.
 Salmon that used to swim in it disappeared from over-fishing and pollution.
 Now the small fish are returning as industry ceases.

-Some of the testimonials:
+A few of the testimonials:

 This glen is the most overlooked part to the Rosslyn Chapel energetic complex – and is key to understanding the function of the chapel itself.
 A very attractively produced book – well done.